 Abuse and respect are diametric opposites: You do not respect someone whom you abuse, and you do not abuse someone whom you respect.

 The best visual aid I can give you for this conversation comes to us from the Duluth Domestic Abuse Intervention Project (DAIP) and it is called the Power and Control Wheel.
 The folks in Duluth are pioneers in the violence against women movement.
-(If you are interested in knowing more about the grassroots advocacy movement, here is a thorough timeline.)

 It is not a typical relationship.
 A spouse does not have the right to manipulate and cause harm to their partner.
 That is not love.